-The overarching goal of the proposed East End Smart Growth Overlay District is to encourage a concentrated, mixed-use development along the existing commercial areas at the intersection of Route 110 and Clarks Road and Elm Street and to improve the transition between the commercial and residential neighborhoods.
-Adoption of a Smart Growth Overlay District will give the City more control over the process for creating well-designed, mixed-use development.
+The overarching goal of the East End Smart Growth Overlay District is to encourage a concentrated, mixed-use development along the existing commercial areas at the intersection of Route 110 and Clarks Road and Elm Street and to improve the transition between the commercial and residential neighborhoods.
+The adoption of a Smart Growth Overlay District gives the City more control over the process for creating well-designed, mixed-use development.

-Designating a Smart Growth Overlay District is a lengthy process.
-The City must first submit a preliminary application to determine eligibility to the MA Department of Housing and Community Development (DHCD).
-The application requires background reports on the status of the existing zoning, the potential build-out, and the capacity of the existing infrastructure (roadway, utilities and municipal services) to support new development.
-The City is also required to hold a public hearing to solicit comments on the proposed Smart Growth Overlay District as part of the designation process.
-As of July 2022, all of these requirements have been met and the City has a letter from DHCD stating that the proposed amendment to create a general 40R Smart Growth Overlay District satisfies applicable statutory and regulatory requirements for preliminary eligibility.
+Designating a Smart Growth Overlay District was a lengthy process.
+The City first submitted a preliminary application to determine eligibility to the MA Department of Housing and Community Development (DHCD).
+The application required background reports on the status of the existing zoning, the potential build-out, and the capacity of the existing infrastructure (roadway, utilities and municipal services) to support new development.
+The City was also required to hold a public hearing to solicit comments on the proposed Smart Growth Overlay District as part of the designation process.
+As of July 2022, all of these requirements had been met and the City received a letter from DHCD stating that the amendment to create a general 40R Smart Growth Overlay District satisfied applicable statutory and regulatory requirements for preliminary eligibility.
 All of the documents can be found below.

-The City is holding a series of neighborhood meetings to discuss the proposed zoning overlay district and get feedback from residents and other stakeholders.
+The City held a series of neighborhood meetings to discuss the proposed zoning overlay district and get feedback from residents and other stakeholders.
 Meeting presentations and notes from each meeting are posted below.